itsfrank/frktest/README.md

 # frktest

-A basic unit test framework for [lune](https://github.com/lune-org/lune).
+A basic unit test framework for standalone Luau. [lune](https://github.com/lune-org/lune).

 I developed this mostly for myself at a time where there were no alternatives for Lune.
 I plan to keep it simple and use it for my projects that dont require